uktrade/pg-bulk-ingest/docs/high-watermark.md

 pg-bulk-ingest supports any JSON-encodable value as the high watermark, for example variables of type `str`.

-> Python date and datetimes objects are not JSON-encodable.
+> Python date and datetime objects are not JSON-encodable.
 If you wish to sue either of them as a high-watermark, you must convert them to a JSON-encodable value, for example by passing them through the `str` function.

 ## Avoid using the local time